 What Makes Raycast Extensions Worth Using?

-These extensions shine when you’re setting up your environment or planning your next sprint.
-They eliminate the friction of “getting started” each morning.
+Git Repos, Linear, and Jira are the Raycast extensions that help most with project setup and planning, opening repositories and managing sprint issues from the keyboard.
+These extensions shine when you’re setting up your environment or planning your next sprint, eliminating the friction of “getting started” each morning.

 1. Git Repos - Quick Access to Local Repositories